tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 Finding the `@executor` is another chain of branching inheritance.
 For my version of MRI Ruby, I eventually got to [`RubyExecutorService#post`](https://github.com/ruby-concurrency/concurrent-ruby/blob/082c05f136309fd7be56e7c1b07a4edcb93968f4/lib/concurrent-ruby/concurrent/executor/ruby_executor_service.rb#L17-L25).
+The `ExecutorService` classes is the abstraction for running your code in new threads.
+These classes take in the arbitrary code to run and handle interacting with threads.

 Along the chain to the `RubyExecutorService`, one of the parent classes was [`CachedThreadPool`](https://www.rubydoc.info/gems/concurrent-ruby/Concurrent/CachedThreadPool).
 _This_ class is key for many of the observations we have seen so far.
 From the